bcard/drega/README.md

 support simple arithmetic operations like y=x+1 variables regex should not match numbers
-Need to think about having multiple windows so we can have a distributed application
+Need to think about having multiple windows so we can have a distributed application Should probably add a .get address for making a signal broadcast it's current value

 ---- Depdencency graph analysis to avoid glitches
+---- Numbering events, preforming dependency analysis on events